 - 1 Tbsp olive oil refined or “light” for high heat (may want to use 2 Tbsp)

 - In a large bowl, combine the dried zucchini, scallions, herbs, panko, cheese, flour, baking powder and salt.
 Stir together with a spoon.
-In a small bowl, whisk the cold egg and egg yolk together briefly and then fold into the zucchini mix.
+In a small bowl, whisk the cold egg and egg yolk together briefly and then fold into the zucchini mix.1 tsp Kosher salt, 2 Scallions, 1 Tbsp Parsley, 2 tsp Fresh oregano, 1/4 cup Panko, 2 oz Shredded parmesan, 2 Tbsp flour, 2 tsp Baking powder, 2 small eggs

 - In a saute pan or skillet, heat the oil over med-high heat.
 When oil just starts to smoke, spoon in the zucchini batter to form small flat rounds (about 3“ cakes).
 Don’t overcrowd the pan – you will need to cook in 2 batches.
-Cook 1-2 minutes, flip them over with a spatula and cook other side for 1 minute.
-Keep first batch warm in the oven while making second batch.
+Cook 1-2 minutes, or until golden brown on the bottom.
+Flip them over with a spatula and cook other side for 1-2 minutes. or until golden brown.
+Keep first batch warm in the oven while making second batch.1 Tbsp olive oil

 - Serve warm with a dollop of sour cream or a yogurt-caper dipping sauce (see recipe in the notes)